hartwigmedical/actin/clinical/README.md

 type | Statins | Type of medication dosageMin | 20 | Assigned minimal dosage
-dosageMax | 40 | Assigned maximal dosage (dosageMin and dosageMax can be equal) unit | mg | Dosage unit frequencyUnit | day | Frequency unit of dosage ifNeeded | 0 | Determines whether the medication should be taken according to dosage prescription or only "if needed" startDate | 2021-07-01 | Assigned start date of medication stopDate | | Assigned stop date of medication (if applicable)
+dosageMax | 40 | Assigned maximal dosage (dosageMin and dosageMax can be equal) dosageUnit | mg | Dosage unit frequency | 1 | Assigned frequency of dosage frequencyUnit | day | Frequency unit
+ifNeeded | 0 | Determines whether the medication should be taken according to dosage prescription or only "if needed" startDate | 2021-07-01 | Assigned start date of medication stopDate | | Assigned stop date of medication (if applicable)